w8mej/open-hamclock-backend/README.md

 ### /etc/hosts file modification
 These steps will tell your system to not use clearskyinstitute.com if you do not use the -b option for local install.
 For now, **do not** use this option if you are self-hosting.
 This is a semi-permanent change.

+/etc/hosts doesn't persist after a reboot on Trixie.

+It's controlled by this line in /boot/firmware/user_data

+manage_etc_hosts: true

+It must be set to false, and then the Pi rebooted to take into effect so that /etc/hosts will persist.
+Set manage_etc_hosts to true and reboot before modifying your /etc/hosts file.

 ```sudo nano /etc/hosts```

 Add this line: